 Devoting time to read (and reread) wordless books while kids notice and interpret the pictures aloud is a practice that helps all readers.
 It builds thinking and understanding for stories.
 Last year my third graders loved thinking about The Farmer and the Clown by Marla Frazee as well as Hank Finds an Egg by Rebecca Dudley.
 This year I am looking forward to introducing these books:

 The Boy and the Book by David Michael Slater is unique because it brings to life the feelings of books and how it feels when they are handled with too much enthusiasm.
 The story is the perfect length for talking and noticing during a first read at the start of the year.
 It also will help us have a conversation about how to care for the books in our own classroom and library.

 Float by Daniel Miyares will delight students as they follow the story of a boy and his small paper boat.
 They’ll anticipate what happens when the boat gets away from the boy, and smile at the ending.

-After doing a little research, I found Flora and the Flamingo and The Girl and the Bicycle by Mark Pett online as an ebook at my public library.
-We use an app called Overdrive on our iPads to log in and borrow books online from the Columbus Metropolitan Library.
-I’ll be checking out these ebooks so that my kids can read them on the iPads after we read them digitally together.
+After doing a little research, I found Flora and the Flamingo by Molly Idle and The Girl and the Bicycle by Mark Pett online as e-books at my public library.
+We use an app called OverDrive on our iPads to log in and borrow books online from the Columbus Metropolitan Library.
+I’ll be checking out these e-books so that my kids can read them on the iPads after we read them digitally together.